 Contractual commitments.
-At 31 December 2020, the Group had contractual capital expenditures commitments aggregating approximately RR 248 billion (at 31 December 2019: RR 223 billion) mainly for development of LNG projects (through 2025), and for development at the Kharbeyskoye field (through 2023), the Ust-Yamsoveyskiy (through 2023), the North-Russkiy (through 2021), the Yevo-Yakhinskiy (through 2023) license areas and the Yarudeyskoye field (through 2023) all in accordance with duly signed agreements as well as for construction of a hydrocracker unit at the Gas Condensate Fractionation and Transshipment Complex located at the port of Ust-Luga on the Baltic Sea (through 2022).
+At 31 December 2021, the Group had contractual capital expenditures commitments aggregating approximately RR 221 billion (at 31 December 2020: RR 248 billion) mainly for development of LNG projects (through 2025), and for development at the Kharbeyskoye (through 2023) and Geofizicheskoye (through 2022) fields, the Yevo-Yakhinskiy (through 2024) license area and the Gydanskoye (through 2023) field, all in accordance with duly signed agreements as well as for construction of a hydrocracker unit with related expansion of the Gas Condensate Fractionation and Transshipment Complex located at the port of Ust-Luga on the Baltic Sea (through 2023).

-At 31 December 2020 and 31 December 2019, the Group was a participant of joint operations on exploration and production in Montenegro (50 percent participation interest) and in Republic of Lebanon (20 percent participation interest) under the agreements concluded with the State of Montenegro and the Ministry of Energy and Water of Republic of Lebanon, respectively.
+At 31 December 2021 and 2020, the Group was a participant of joint operations on exploration and production in Montenegro (50 percent participation interest) and in Republic of Lebanon (20 percent participation interest) under the agreements concluded with the State of Montenegro and the Ministry of Energy and Water of Republic of Lebanon, respectively.
 Jointly with other participants of these agreements, the Group committed to conduct mandatory work program exploration activities during the established periods, as stipulated by these agreements.
-The maximum amount to be paid by the Group in case of non-performance of work program exploration activities at 31 December 2020 is EUR 42.5 million to the State of Montenegro and EUR 5.8 million to the Republic of Lebanon (at 31 December 2019: EUR 42.5 million and EUR 12.7 million, respectively).
-The Group expects that mandatory exploration work programs under its joint operations will be performed and, therefore, no provision for these contingent liabilities was recognized in the consolidated financial statements.
+At the date of the issuance of these financial statements, the maximum amount to be paid by the Group in case of non-performance of work program exploration activities is EUR 6 million to the State of Montenegro and EUR 4.6 million to the Republic of Lebanon (at 31 December 2020: EUR 42.5 million and EUR 5.8 million, respectively).

-The Group has entered into a number of agreements, relating to time chartering of marine tankers and bareboat chartering of floating gas storage units with service terms from 20 to 29 years under which provision of the services has not yet commenced.
-At 31 December 2020, the Group's future minimum payments under these charter agreements amounted to RR 234 billion (at 31 December 2019: RR 110 billion).
-Of this amount RR 196 billion relate to agreements which management plans to transfer to Group's joint ventures involved into LNG projects (at 31 December 2019: RR 81 billion).
+The Group has entered into a number of marine tankers time charter agreements for the period from 12 to 29 years, under which provision of the services has not yet commenced.
+At 31 December 2021, the Group's future minimum payments under these charter agreements amounted to RR 201 billion (at 31 December 2020: RR 135 billion).